 The availability of valuation techniques and observable inputs can vary from security to security and is affected by a wide variety of factors including, the type of security, whether the security is new and not yet established in the marketplace, and other characteristics particular to the transaction.
-To the extent that valuation is based on models or inputs that are less observable or unobservable in the marketplace, and other characteristics particular to the transaction.
 To the extent that valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgment.
 Those estimated values do not necessarily represent the amounts that may be ultimately realized due to the occurrence of future circumstances that cannot be reasonably determined.
 Because of the inherent uncertainty of valuation, those estimated values may be materially higher or lower than the values that would have been used had a ready market for the securities existed.
 Accordingly, the degree of judgment exercised by the board of directors in determining fair value is greatest for securities categorized in Level 3.
 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 In such cases, for disclosure purposes, the level in the fair value hierarchy within which the fair value measurement in its entirety falls is determined based on the lowest level input that is significant to the fair value measurement.
-For the fair value measurements as of March 31, 2024, there were no changes in the valuation technique for the Company's investments from the prior quarter.
+For the fair value measurements as of June 30, 2024, the valuation technique for the Company's investment in a Second Lien Loan and Equity changed to include a Net Orderly Liquidation Value technique.
+The change valued half of this investment at the new technique and half at the existing Enterprise Value Coverage technique.
+The reason for the change was to include an analysis of the value of the investment based on the value of the assets it owns.